EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 ## iPhone 14 Pro
 I was surprised with this phone because of the new Dynamic Island

+## iPhone 14 Pro Max
+Just like recent years, Apple has released a Pro Max version of this years iPhone, which is the same as the iPhone 14 Pro but has a bigger screen and battery.

 # Apple Watches
 Apple introduced three new apple watches.
 The Apple Watch SE (Starting at $299), Apple Watch Series 8 (Starting at $399), and the Apple Watch Ultra (Starting at $799).
 I was not really expecting the Apple Watch Ultra, but I was impressed with the look of it.
 All of these Apple Watches come with new Safety Detection Features just like with the new iPhones